Zbot21/zcoinbase/README.md

 ## Notable Features
 * Easy-to-use, function-based Websocket client with support for functional programming of websocket messages.
 * Features a Websocket-based real-time Order-book on the websocket API.
+* Historical Data Downloader, should make it easy to download historical data from the markets.

 ### Examples
 Examples on how to use zcoinbase can be found in the `examples` directory.